 Bonus of Stanley Tucci—he is so lovely as Paul Child.

 My Big Fat Greek Wedding

-One of my favorite scenes was when Ian’s mom brought a Bundt cake to Toula’s parents’ house and Maria (Toula’s mom) didn’t understand why the cake had a hole in the middle and put a plant to cover the hole!!!!
-LOL
+A favorite scene includes when Ian’s mom brings a Bundt cake to Toula’s parents’ house and Maria (Toula’s mom) didn’t understand why the cake had a hole in the middle and put a plant to cover the hole!

 9 1/2 Weeks

 The refrigerator scene if you’re less into romance and more into…uhh…leaving your hat on?